MScaramuzzi/Soil-Consumption-Ontology/index.md

 ```
 <img src="image/CQ3.png" alt="hi" class="inline"/>

-In this query result set we can observe that an indicator is actually the conjunction of metric (on the left with respect to the underscore) and Place (on the right with respect to underscore).
+In this query result set we can observe that an indicator is actually the conjunction of metric (on the left with respect to the underscore) and Place (on the right with respect to theunderscore).
 This design choice was made because when we refer to an indicator we want to capture a particular indicator in a specific place.

 ## 6. Ontology alignment(LIMES)

-Few of the classes in our ontology are actually present in the data produced by the mapping process, this is due the fact that classes encode very high level and general concepts our aim has been to achieve high reusability.
+Few of the classes in our ontology are actually present in the data produced by the mapping process, this is due the fact that classes encode very high level and general concepts our aim has been to achieve **high reusability**.

 Given the fact that a lot of classes aren't actually represented in the mapping of the data, very few classes can be aligned with common use ontologies such as **DBpedia**.

 Still, it has been possible to align the class **:Place** with the equivalent class in DBpedia.

-We have actually opted to align the class **:PopulatedPlace** which reduces the number of instances to look for in DBpedia, this has been done in order to reduce the computation time of the alignment, which would have been incredibly lengthy.
+We have actually opted to align the class **:PopulatedPlace** which reduces the number of instances to look for in DBpedia, this has been done in order to **reduce** the computation **time** of the alignment which would have been incredibly lengthy.

-We have realized the alignment by exploiting LIMES, a command line tool that can be configured through an XML file.
+We have realized the alignment by exploiting **LIMES**, a command line tool that can be configured through an XML file.
 It is possible to insert the information needed for the alignment by tuning some of the tags in the configuration file of LIMES, which we called **file.xml**.

-In this document we specify the endpoint SPARQL of the **SOURCE** (Soil Consumption Ontology) and the **TARGET** (DBpedia) ontolgy.
+In this document we specify the endpoint SPARQL of the **SOURCE** (Soil Consumption Ontology) and the **TARGET** (DBpedia) ontology.
 In this case the two are:

 * <http://localhost:3030/soil/sparql>
 * <http://dbpedia.org/sparql>

-### Relevant tags for the alignment in the configuration file
+### 6.1 Relevant tags for the alignment in the configuration file

+We can now analyze some of the relevant tags for understanding the alignment process:

 ```XML
 <PAGESIZE> 500000 </PAGESIZE>